 Diana is also looking forward to meeting other young writers from around the country.
 “I think having other people read my work, people who aren’t familiar with me or my writing, is going to be something I can carry with me afterwards.
 I hope I will be able to create some new relationships while I’m there, as well.
 When it comes to writing, or really, any creative art form, it’s always nice to have a group of people you can rely on later in life to support you.”

 Diana says LC has helped her to be successful.
-“I had never been so encouraged and supported in my writing until I came to Lynchburg College,” she said.
+“I had never been so encouraged and supported in my writing until I came to University of Lynchburg,” she said.
 “The English Department here is like a second family to me.”
 Diana explained that Professor Marello not only nominated her for the Skidmore Writers Program, but also worked feverishly to help her get funding.
 “She really went to bat for me on this one,” Diana said.
 “She stayed up half the night looking for ways to get funding for me.
 I wouldn’t be going to this program if it weren’t for her.”